kaidez/kaidez.github.io/_posts/2017-11-01-javascript-state.md

 og-image: state-of-javascript.jpg
 thumb-image: state-of-javascript-thumb.jpg
 ---
-The React/Redux combination has demonstrated the value of well-implemented state management within JavaScript application development.
+The React/Redux combination has demonstrated the value of well-implemented state management in JavaScript application development.
 Despite this, many developers complain about it.

 I'd like to think the breakdown of developers that do and don't complain about React/Redux is 50/50, and that some of the complaints are valid.
-Nevertheless, a paradigm for JS state management was bound to show up, especially when reviewing key moments of JavaScript's evolution.
+Nevertheless, state management was bound to show up somewhere in JavaScript, especially when reviewing key moments of JavaScript's evolution.

 <h3>In The Beginning...</h3>
 This is the first JavaScript book I ever bought: